Tiki bar: Outside of the United States

-Although a largely American creation, tiki bars are not limited to the United States, and many others exist in Canada, Europe, Asia, and the Middle East, particularly in Germany and the United Kingdom.
+Although a largely American creation, tiki bars are not limited to the United States, and many others exist in Canada, the Caribbean, Europe, Asia, and the Middle East, particularly in Germany and the United Kingdom.
 At least three tiki bars opened in Australia in 2017.

 There are at least a dozen Trader Vic's locations in Europe and Asia, including in London, Tokyo, Munich, and Bangkok.
 The Trader Vic's franchise caters to its local clientele, and in London opened with a London Sour on its cocktail menu in 1965, and its Munich location with a Munich Sour in 1972.

 In 2017 noted tiki historians Sven Kirsten, Jeff Berry, Martin Cate, Brian Miller, and Chris Osburn listed their top 15 operating tiki bars in the world and included four in London, one in Munich, one in Tokyo, and one in Barcelona.
 Other judges included top- rated tiki bars in Paris, Hong Kong, and Berlin.